The story of the Hunter-gatherers

 It can be thought of as one story that meanders in different directions depending on who is telling it, or of which you can tell only the part needed.
 Everyone adds their own part to the story.
 As it’s passed on, the story grows and changes.
 Still, all the voices and stories together form a whole, the Story of the Hunter-gatherers.

 A story told aloud is different from a written story.
 It contains the narrator’s voice and way of telling, and the moment when it’s told: at another moment and told by someone else, it would be different.
 That’s why we have decided that this will be an oral story, even when we can’t tell it face to face.
-When we’ll live in the camp, the story will turn into a truly oral tradition; before that, each narrator records their additions to the story and they are added to the collection of stories here.
+When we live in the camp, the story turns into a truly oral tradition.
 Listening to what kind of stories have been told gives you an idea of what the world of the Hunter-gatherers is like right now.